FuelLabs/fuels-ts/apps/docs/src/guide/providers/index.md

 ## Predefined constants

-We export predefined constants that can be used with the `Provider` class
+We export predefined constants that can be used with the `Provider` class.

 ### `FUEL_NETWORK_URL`